What Is Micromanagement and How to Deal with it?

-Because they don’t trust others to do their job, micromanagers tell employees what to do without leaving room for creativity and initiatives.
+Because they don’t trust others to do their job, micromanagers tell employees what to do without leaving room for creativity and initiative.
 Especially if your job is in the creative area, being constantly told how exactly a task should be done can be very frustrating and discouraging.

-Giving freedom of independent decision making is also unthinkable for micromanagers.
-While it’s likely that your work must go through some form of approval process, that doesn’t mean that you shouldn’t take some decisions on your own in the process of your work.
+Giving freedom of independent decision-making is also unthinkable for micromanagers.
+While it’s likely that your work must go through some form of approval process, that doesn’t mean that you shouldn’t make some decisions on your own in the process of your work.
 It is actually the quite opposite – you were hired because you are the most qualified person for that job and because the decisions that you can take based on your expertise could drive business growth.